etcd-io/etcd/GOVERNANCE.md

 Contributors who are interested in becoming a maintainer, if performing these responsibilities, should discuss their interest with the existing maintainers.
-New maintainers must be nominated by an existing maintainer and must be elected by a supermajority of maintainers.
-Likewise, maintainers can be removed by a supermajority of the maintainers and moved to emeritus status.
+New maintainers must be nominated by an existing maintainer and must be elected by a supermajority of maintainers with a fallback on lazy consensus after three business weeks inactive voting period and as long as two maintainers are on board.
+Maintainers can be removed by a supermajority of the maintainers and moved to emeritus status.

 Life priorities, interests, and passions can change.
 If a maintainer needs to step down, inform other maintainers about this intention, and if possible, help find someone